trofimovamw/GInCovPipe/README.md

 ## How to run this pipeline - A small instruction

-This is a small guide on how to run the pipeline.
-If you follow this instruction, it will be easier to understand what went wrong in case of any trouble.
+This is a small guide on how to set up and run the pipeline.

 ### 1. Prerequisites
 To run this pipeline, some tools have to be installed.
 While some are necessary (Snakemake), others are optional (Conda/Miniconda).
 However, we recommend to follow all steps, since we cannot guarantee functionality otherwise.

-#### 1.1 Install Conda/Miniconda - if you haven't yet
+#### 1.1 Install Conda/Miniconda

 Conda will manage the dependencies of our pipeline.
 Instructions can be found here: https://docs.conda.io/projects/conda/en/latest/user-guide/install